 Q: What’s the concept of the song and video and why did you choose it to be shared in this medium with Raised First?

 A: We wanted to use the hype of us being on Reggae Rise Up Festival this year and do something fun and exciting.
 We’ve had the idea of the concept for the video for some time now.
 So together with Greg Shields, Aric Frank, and Nova Sango Studio here in Sarasota, we spent a few days writing and recording “Chaser” around the concept of a gorilla chasing bananas.
 Chaser is a metaphor for things that we as humans seek.
 It could be drugs, alcohol, sex, money, fame, or anything we seem to have a problem moderating in our lives.
 The gorilla chasing bananas gave this video a lighter side to it.
 We wanted to have a music video that was different and unique from others, and that would stand out and be fun to film.

 Q: What can we expect from Summer Survivors in the upcoming year?

 A: We are currently booking our first national tour this summer.
 We are looking forward to seeing the US and spreading our message and music with the masses.
 We are currently writing for our next full-length album that can be expected sometime early 2018!

 Watch “Chaser” below and catch Summer Survivors live at Reggae Rise Up Florida at Vinoy Park this Sunday on the Vibe Stage.

-Todd Whitelow Jr. is a music industry professional and blogger writing for Reggae Rise Up Florida.
+Todd Whitelow Jr. is a music industry blogger writing for Reggae Rise Up Florida.
 Follow Todd on Irie Vibez Blog for related articles and connect with him at email@example.com.